|

 groupName

-The algorithm used by PSCF to construct a symmetry-adapted Four basis requires knowledge of a set of initial values for the unit cell parameters.
-If the Domain block of the parameter file contains a space group name, a symmetry-adapted Fourier basis for that space group will be constructed immediately after the first time that unit cell parameters are assigned values.
-This may occur either the first time that the w-fields are set by reading these fields from a field file or the first time the SET_UNIT_CELL command is invoked, whichever occurs first.
+The algorithm used by PSCF to construct a symmetry-adapted basis requires access to a set of values for the unit cell parameters, in addition to the information that is provided in the parameter file.
+If the Domain block of the parameter file contains a groupName parameter, a symmetry-adapted Fourier basis is constructed immediately after the first time that unit cell parameters are initial values by a command in the command file.

 One dimension domains (pscf_1d) (Prev) Parameter File - Domain Block (Up) Command Files (Next)